UdK-VPT/BuildingSystems/docs/README.rst

 .. code-block:: ruby

-   conda install sphinx sphinxcontrib-bibtex make conda list
+   conda install sphinx sphinxcontrib-bibtex sphinx_rtd_theme make conda list

 All tools that are required to generate the HTML and PDF are now installed!